Langham Estate: Recent developments

 The Fitzrovia real estate market has been undergoing a renewal.
 The area has witnessed significant increase in rents and rates along with markedly higher occupant turnovers.
 Property values have increased in part due to changes in planning constraints, along with the impact of the Cross Rail and Oxford Street projects, which were projected to increase commercial activity in the area.

 The company markets some of its properties under the banners of Noho and/or FitzNovia to describe an area just north of Oxford Street and just west of Regent Street.
 The company website states the company holds a "1.3 million sq feet (29 acre) mixed portfolio of office, showroom, retail, restaurant, bar, residential and storage" properties.

 A neighbourhood plan is being developed for Langham Estate's Fitzrovia area.
 This is being done in consultation with stakeholders, the Langham Estate and other local landlords, businesses and residents.
 The plan focused on improving the local amenity, affordable housing provision, poor broadband data services and air pollution conditions.

+In August 2023, Langham Estate decided to divest itself of a third of its property holdings.
+These included 27 freehold assets of offices, retail, leisure, educational, medical and residential properties in northern Fitzrovia.
+These properties were reportedly sold for over £300m Elliott Management and Oval Real Estate in January 2024.

+In December 2024, The Langham Estate introduced Fitzrovia Quarter - described as a dynamic space in the western part of Fitzrovia, located within London’s West End, and home to a thriving community of innovators, creatives, and businesses.